Gerjo/freetype_ios_android/README.md

 Compatibility:
 ====================
-The scripts are only tested on OS X 10.8 - The Android script may work on Linux, too.
+The scripts are only tested on OS X 10.8 and 10.11.1 - The Android script may work on Linux, too.

 Contact: